Brush Clearing in Milledgeville, GA

 Removing brush without addressing erosion risk on Baldwin County's red clay soil can create new problems.
 We consider post-clearing site conditions when selecting clearing methods — particularly on sloped terrain and lakefront properties.

-Our Brush Clearing Process in Milledgeville, GA
+Our Brush Clearing Process

 Site Walk & Vegetation Assessment